 Collisions on the road are sometimes the result of a brake, engine, or other mechanical failure.
 If a malfunction causes a crash, a victim may have a claim against the manufacturer of the defective part or the party responsible for the maintenance of the faulty vehicle.
-The dedicated car accident attorneys at Frankl & Kominsky are here to provide tenacious representation for injured people throughout South Florida.
+The dedicated car accident attorneys at Frankl & Kominsky are here to provide tenacious representation for injured people throughout West Palm Beach.
 We are experienced in handling substantial and complex claims, including those caused by manufacturer negligence and defective products.Types of Mechanical Malfunctions

 While many car accidents are attributed to driver negligence, others are caused by problems with the internal operation of a vehicle.
 Mechanical malfunctions may occur when a component fails to work properly and causes a crash.
 If a brake stops working, for example, the driver may not be able to control the vehicle.
 The tread on a tire may separate or disintegrate if it is defective.
 A malfunctioning engine can also turn off suddenly, putting anyone in the car at risk if they are on a busy road.

 Certain features that are intended to prevent or limit injuries in an accident can also malfunction.
 Defective airbags, for example, can fail to deploy when needed in a crash.
 Excessive slack in a seat belt may also be the result of a flaw in the mechanism.Protect Your Rights with a Product Liability Claim